nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Edits the elderly at the specified `INDEX` or `NRIC`.
 * The `INDEX` refers to the index number shown in the displayed person list.
 It must be a **positive integer** (e.g., 1, 2, 3, …​) and fall within the range of the list shown.
-* The `NRIC` used to select the elderly must be a valid, government issued NRIC and must exist in the person list.
+* The `NRIC` used to select the elderly must be a valid, government issued NRIC and must exist in the displayed person list.
 * The parameters must adhere to the constraints specified in the [Elderly Fields](#elderly-fields) section.
 * At least one of the optional fields must be provided.
 * The existing values will be replaced with the new input values.